anshisinghh/cse15l-lab-reports/lab2.md

 +----[SHA256]-----+
 atwins@MacBook-Air-8 ~ %
 ```

+### Path to the private key for your SSH key for logging into ieng6 (on your computer)
+The path to the private key is /Users/atwins/.ssh/id_rsa.

+### Path to the public key for your SSH key for logging into ieng6 (within your account on ieng6)
+The path to the public key is /Users/atwins/.ssh/id_rsa.pub.

 ### Terminal interaction where you log into ieng6 with your course-specific account without being asked for a password